- “Sable” does not really refer to a breed, but a type of fur color and pattern found in some dogs.

 What is a sable dog?
-The term “sable” does not refer to a particular breed of dog; rather, it refers to a coat pattern and color in various breeds of dogs.
+The term “sable” does not refer to a particular breed of dog; rather, it refers to a coat pattern and color.
+The most popular sable dog breeds are the German Shepherd, Shetland Sheepdog, and English Bulldog.
 If you’re a fan of this color scheme, you should be able to find the best dog breed for your household here in this article.

-There are several different breeds that sport a sable coat, and the German Shepherd is the first that comes to mind for most people.
-The “saddle” pattern on the German Shepherd can be seen in other sable dog breeds.
+There are several different breeds that sport a sable coat, and the German Shepherd dog breed is the first that comes to mind for most people.
+The “saddle” pattern on most German Shepherd dogs can be seen in other sable dog breeds.
 These breeds include the Chihuahua, the Belgian Malinois, the Dachshund, the Shetland Sheepdog, the Border Collie, the English Cocker Spaniel, the English Shepherd, the Pomeranian, the Pembroke Welsh Corgi, the Borzoi, the Saluki, and the English Mastiff.
+Below, I’m sharing some things you probably didn’t know about these 13 sable dog breeds.

 The German Shepherd

 The sable German Shepherd dog will have the same needs as any other German Shepherds.
-He will still be considered a large dog, and his first instinct is to work.
+Many large dog breeds’ first instinct, like the German Shepherd, is to work.
 They will have the same personality quirks and physical needs as any other dogs of the same breed.
 You’ll want to make sure the sable German Shepherd has plenty of exercises and you may want to supplement this with fun interactive dog toys to keep his mind occupied.

 The Chihuahua may also sport a coat of sable color pattern.
 Typically, the sable coated Chihuahua puppy will be born with a much darker coat that lightens as he grows older.
 Ironically, the adult sable Chihuahua’s coat does not sport the same pattern as other sable breeds, and, in fact, the sable pattern may seem to “disappear” as the Chihuahua grows older.